andriiyaremenko/andriiyaremenko.github.io/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: default
+title: Andrii Yaremenko
+---

 # Andrii Yaremenko
 ---
 ## Senior Software Engineer
 ---
-*Software Engineer with more than 7 years of experience in web development.*
+*Software Engineer with more than 8 years of experience in web development.*

 ---
 ### Experience